morgenman/DS_Game_Maker/readme.md

 HELLO MY DUDES
 ```

+> Note: This is already inside the startupScript function.
+> Also, any functions which clear text off the screen called after startupscript will remove this text, since startupscript only runs once

 ## Examples
 Everything in the examples folder is a project for PALib.
 It is useful to see
 all of the functions available and how it works.\